 Tahiti may not be as popular among tourists as Bora Bora or other islands but it’s home to 70% of French Polynesia’s population and it’s the cultural and economic center of the country.

-Tahiti is renowned for its beautiful beaches and crystal clear waters.
+Tahiti is renowned for its beautiful beaches and crystal-clear waters.
 Some of the top ones are Lafayette Beach, a 2,600-feet public beach with black sand, Plage de Toaroto, popular for snorkeling, or Teahupo’o on the southwest coast, famous for its big waves and home to the annual Billabong Pro Tahiti surf competition.

 If you’re looking for something more adventurous and you like the outdoors, Tahiti also has something for you.
 Standing tall at 6,778 feet, Mount Aorai is the place for trekking lovers, and the Papenoo Valley on the northeast has arguably the most beautiful scenery on the island with green peaks and waterfalls such as Faarumai.
-Many hotels and resorts also organize activities such as snorkeling and diving tours, 4×4 safaris, cruise trips around the island, among others which can be a very good option to make the most of your time in Tahiti.
+Many hotels and resorts also organize activities such as snorkeling and diving tours, 4×4 safaris, and cruise trips around the island, among others which can be a very good option to make the most of your time in Tahiti.

 Nearby Islands to Visit

-- Bora Bora: Located nearly 170 miles northwest of Tahiti, Bora Bora is probably the most famous island in French Polynesia.
+Located nearly 170 miles northwest of Tahiti, Bora Bora is probably the most famous island in French Polynesia.
 With its stunning white-sand beaches, turquoise waters, amazing reefs, sea life, and relaxed vibe, it’s a popular choice among honeymooners.
+In fact, many honeymooners often choose between Tahiti and Bora Bora.

 Bora Bora is a very exclusive island so expect higher prices than in Tahiti.
 Apart from beautiful beaches, massages, and spas, activities such as kayaking, snorkeling, 4WD tours, and hiking are also available.

-Moorea: Awarded as the third best island in Australia and South Pacific by Conde Nast Traveler’s Readers Choice Awards in 2018 and located only 11 miles northwest of Tahiti, Moorea is a popular destination for those visiting French Polynesia’s main island.
+Awarded as the third-best island in Australia and the South Pacific by Conde Nast Traveler’s Readers Choice Awards in 2018 and located only 11 miles northwest of Tahiti, Moorea is a popular destination for those visiting French Polynesia’s main island.
 Surrounded by crystal clear waters and spectacular corals, and famous for its two amazing bays (Cook and Opunohu), Moorea is definitely a must in every honeymoon’s itinerary.
 There are several ferries per day so you can either visit on a day trip from Tahiti or spend a couple of days on this beautiful island.

-Huahine: Located 110 miles northwest of Tahiti, Huahine is part of the Leeward Islands.
+Located 110 miles northwest of Tahiti, Huahine is part of the Leeward Islands.
 Even though it’s not as famous as other surrounding islands, Huahine is a fantastic option for those looking for a resort vacation in a quiet and cheap place relative to Polynesian standards.

 Some of the highlights of the islands are Fare Beach, and Maeva Marae, the best archaeological site in the country.

-Marquesas Islands: The Marquesas are located nearly 900 miles northeast of Tahiti and they’re the most remote administrative division of the country.
+The Marquesas are located nearly 900 miles northeast of Tahiti and they’re the most remote administrative division of the country.
 These volcanic islands aren’t famous for their beaches but they’re an excellent option if you’re looking for deep ravines, waterfalls, hiking trails, and forests.

 Tahiti is a dream destination for honeymooners.
 Even though it’s quite remote and not as cheap as Bali or Mauritius, you can also enjoy your holidays without breaking the bank.